artsy/README/practices/front-end-ios.md

 - **@ios-front-enders** Engineers who work on Artsy's iOS codebases in a native capacity.
 - **@app-release-team** The
-  [iOS App Quality Team 🔒](https://www.notion.so/artsy/Artsy-iOS-App-Quality-Team-58b9b55f52484000b9689edd809e7016) is a team of one each Designer, Product Manager, and Engineer who help ensure the [Artsy iOS app](http://iphone.artsy.net)'s quality.
+  [iOS App Quality Team 🔒](https://www.notion.so/artsy/Artsy-iOS-App-Quality-Team-58b9b55f52484000b9689edd809e7016) is a focused team of one Designer, one Product Manager, and one Engineer who help ensure the [Artsy iOS app](http://iphone.artsy.net)'s quality.

 ### Team Goals